-Seattle Bride is seeking an editorial assistant interested in writing about the wedding industry, as well as fashion and shopping, for a 20-hour-a-week internship position.
-This position will also include work for Seattle magazine's lifestyle content where needed.
+Seattle Bride is currently seeking an editorial assistant interested in writing about the wedding industry, as well as fashion and shopping, for a 10-to-20-hour-a-week internship position.

-The internship starts February 1, 2014 and runs through August 2014.
+The internship starts in February 2017 (specific date is flexible) and runs until June 2017.
 Academic credit is available for students.
-If academic credit is not needed, a nominal stipend is paid upon completion of the full 6-month program.
+If academic credit is not needed, a nominal stipend is paid upon completion of the full 5-month program.

 We welcome applications from students and non-students alike, but prefer applicants with a strong interest in pursuing a career in editing or writing.
 Student applicants needn’t be enrolled in a journalism program, but must have good written and verbal communication skills and be adept with social media.